 The Hub at Rosewood is an exciting educational provision for students with physical, sensory and learning impairments.
 The focus of the Post 16 provision is to work with students and their families to prepare them for adult life.

-Currently we have three hubs, Hub1 and Hub2 for PMLD students with and Hub3 for SLD students.
+Currently we have two hubs, Hub1 for PMLD students and Hub2 for SLD students.
 For PMLD students, our curriculum offers opportunities to develop and consolidate their skills in a stimulating environment.
 The aim is to enable students to communicate their preferences, to develop social skills and interaction using the newest technology and with excellent support from highly experienced special support assistants.
 Each student in the Hub is supported by a Key Worker who will advocate in the best interest of students and become their voice.

 Learning for SLD students is focused on developing new functional skills for everyday living and learning to apply existing skills in daily activities and social contexts.
 We recognize the importance of maintaining existing skills, hence designing activities where the students will be using hands functionally, maintaining core stability and postural management, all important in developing students’ confidence, self-esteem and general wellbeing.
 Students are encouraged to access activities as independently as possible and learn how to access their environment to avoid passive living.
 Our students engage in a variety of activities, within school and the community that support them to grow in confidence and develop their ability to cope with transition to adulthood.

-Hub 3 students have a vocational area where they can develop their own projects (wood work, recycling, making clocks etc. ) and a garden for learning outside the Hub for integrated learning, through active, engaging, real-world experiences that have personal meaning for students.
-Hub 3 students have access to three work experiences offsite where students participate in the world of work, developing further their existing skills:
+Hub2 students have a vocational area where they can develop their own projects (wood work, recycling, making clocks etc. ) and a garden for learning outside the Hub for integrated learning, through active, engaging, real-world experiences that have personal meaning for students.
+Hub2 students have access to work experiences offsite where students participate in the world of work, developing further their existing skills.